Herbs Safe for Pregnancy

 - Be cautious of your personal allergies to plants

-- Use 3 quality sources for reference (not google and not "this is good for this" lists and not random people in mom groups) and make an educated decision based on your current situation
+- Use 3 quality sources for reference (not google and not "this is good for this" lists and not random people in mom groups or blogs) and make an educated decision based on your current situation.
+American Botanical Council, The Herbal Academy, and Chestnut School of Herbs have some great online resources.
+The Medical Herbalism book as well as the Earthwise herbal volumes are great book references.
+Herbalists including Rosemary Gladstar, Matthew Wood, 7song are great resources, and Robert Tisserand is excellent for Essential Oil safety.

 Let thy Food be thy Medicine